Kelly Miller, PhD

 Mass Spectrometry Data Analysis

-I am one of the lead data analysts for the Cassini Ion Neutral Mass Spectrometer, and have experience with data processing, including application of calibrations and removal of instrumental effects.
+I am the calibration liaison for the Europa Clipper MASPEX Science Team; my role includes planning and coordination of calibration activities on the MASPEX Flight Model prior to instrument delivery.
+I was a science team member and data analyst for the Cassini Ion Neutral Mass Spectrometer (2017-2019), and have experience with data processing, including application of calibration and removal of instrumental effects.
 I also do spectral deconvolution and modeling of adsorption effects.

 Experimental Simulation of Icy Satellite Interiors

-I will be working with Dr. Dionysis Foustoukos, Dr. George Cody, and Dr. Conel Alexander to experimentally investigate volatilization of complex chondritic organics under conditions relevant to the interiors of icy satellites.
+I am working with Dr. Dionysis Foustoukos, Dr. George Cody, and Dr. Conel Alexander to experimentally investigate volatilization of complex chondritic organics under conditions relevant to the interiors of icy satellites.

 Meteorite Sample Analysis